oconnor0/BeaconRoad/CoreRules.md

     * Target: The triggering creature.
     * Attack: Action/ATTR! vs TN (the triggering check) and WARD.
     * Hit: The target loses their current Action without effect.
+    * Miss: The target suffers *distracted* on their current Action.

 #### d8